 Beyond the high-level structure of your business, now is a great time to look into your current process and systems.

-Here are a few questions for your end-of-the-year checklist that can get you started in your brainstorming process:
+If you’re feeling a little stuck on where to begin, here are a few questions for your end-of-the-year checklist that can get you started in your brainstorming process:

 - What systems (if any) are you using to attract new clients?